fabricematrat/ThreeCircles/README.md

 - go to timeline.js
 Note 3muket33rs JS coding à la Crockford (function first!).
 Add a method which take a Date as long and returned information like just now, 11 minutes ago, 2 days ago, 3 months ago
-- go to checkin-view.js (search for //TODO add when information)
+- go to checkin-view.js (search for //TODO) add call to newly created method to add time information.
 - go to index.html to include new js file

 ### Get source code from repo